Who We Are

 Climate change presents important challenges and opportunities to Britons in the decades ahead, while the choices we make on energy have implications for society, the economy and the climate system.
 We believe that debates on these issues should be underpinned by evidence, and involve the full range of stakeholders.

-We support journalists and other communicators with accurate and accessible briefings on key issues, and work with individuals and organisations that have interesting stories to tell, helping them connect to the national conversation.
+We support journalists, parliamentarians and other communicators with accurate and accessible briefings on key issues, and work with individuals and organisations that have interesting stories to tell, helping them connect to the national conversation.

 Our Advisory Board reflects the breadth of society’s interest in energy and climate issues.
 It includes climate scientists, energy policy experts and economists, as well as a range of other stakeholders including MPs and Peers.

 All of our funding comes from philanthropic foundations.
-We gratefully acknowledge the support of the European Climate Foundation, the Grantham Foundation for the Protection of the Environment, the Tellus Mater Foundation, and the Climate Change Collaboration.
-In financial year 2015-16, we received £180,000 from ECF, £150,000 from Grantham, £50,000 from Tellus Mater and £40,000 from the Climate Change Collaboration.
+We gratefully acknowledge current support from the European Climate Foundation, the Grantham Foundation for the Protection of the Environment, the Oak Foundation, and the Climate Change Collaboration and, previously, the Tellus Mater Foundation.
+During 2018, we received £132,000 from ECF, £88,000 from Grantham, £116,000 from Oak, and £10,000 from the Climate Change Collaboration.